Joseph Mack (politician)

-Joseph S. Mack (May 8, 1919April 20, 2005) was a Democratic member of the Michigan Senate, representing much of the Upper Peninsula from 1967 to 1990.
+Joseph S. Mack (May 8, 1919April 20, 2005) was a Democratic member of the Michigan Senate, representing much of the Upper Peninsula from 1965 to 1990.

 Born to a mining family, Mack was one of 10 children.
 After graduating high school, Mack attended the Milwaukee Vocational School and studied steel fabrication.
 He worked on the Manhattan Project during World War II.
 Mack returned to Ironwood in 1946 and began his involvement in politics.

 Mack was elected to the Michigan House of Representatives in 1960 and served two terms, representing Gogebic County.
 In 1964, he won election to the Michigan Senate and served 26 years, resigning in 1990 after being charged with fraudulently obtaining travel reimbursement.
+Despite this, Mack was allowed to retain his pension.
 While in the Senate, Mack focused his efforts on economic development, outdoor recreation, and natural resources.
 He chaired the Upper Peninsula Industrial and Economic Affairs Committee and the Conservation Committee, the latter to the chagrin of environmentalists.

 He was an unsuccessful candidate for Congress in 1956 and 1958.

 Mack died April 20, 2005, aged 85.